 Top US and Chinese commerce officials express support for better trade conditions

-BEIJING (AP) — U.S. Commerce Secretary Gina Raimondo and her Chinese counterpart expressed support Monday for improving trade conditions as Raimondo began a visit to Beijing as part of U.S. efforts to improve chilly relations.
+BEIJING (AP) — Commerce Secretary Gina Raimondo and her Chinese counterpart expressed support for improving trade conditions as Raimondo on Monday began a visit to Beijing aimed at improving chilly relations.

-Raimondo follows other American officials, including Treasury Secretary Janet Yellen in July, who have visited China in the past three months.
-They expressed optimism about improving communication but have announced no progress on disputes over technology, security, human rights and other issues that have plunged relations to their lowest level in decades.
+Raimondo joined American officials including Treasury Secretary Janet Yellen in July who have visited China in the past three months.
+They expressed optimism about improving communication but have announced no progress on technology, security, human rights and other disputes that have plunged relations to their lowest level in decades.

 For its part, Chinese leader Xi Jinping’s government wants to revive foreign investor interest in China as it tries to reverse a deepening economic slump.

-Beijing is ready to work together to “foster a more favorable policy environment for stronger cooperation” between U.S. and Chinese businesses and “bolster bilateral trade and investment," Commerce Minister Wang Wentao told Raimondo.
+Beijing is ready to work together to “foster a more favorable policy environment for stronger cooperation” and “bolster bilateral trade and investment,” Commerce Minister Wang Wentao told Raimondo.
 Wang gave no details of possible initiatives.

 Raimondo said the two sides are working on establishing “new information exchanges” for “more consistent engagement.”